Music Interface

 ```

-* `pack_format` must match the Minecraft version targeted by the mod
+* `pack_format` must match the targeted Minecraft version

 ```